NordicAgents/IndustriConnect-MCPs/PROFINET-Project/README.md

 # PROFINET MCP Project

-Reference implementation of Model Context Protocol servers for Siemens/PI PROFINET networks.
-The repository mirrors the MODBUS and S7 projects with parallel Python and TypeScript runtimes plus a mock IO device so AI agents can discover devices, inspect modules, and exchange I/O data safely.
+Reference implementation of a Model Context Protocol server for Siemens/PI PROFINET networks.
+The repository mirrors the MODBUS and S7 projects with a Python MCP runtime plus a mock IO device so AI agents can discover devices, inspect modules, and exchange I/O data safely.

 ## Layout